emanueles/ps-imap-usatest/README.md

-This repository contains data used for usability tests and analysis of test results.
+This repository contains data used for usability tests and analysis of quantitative test results.
 The analysis was performed in a Python Notebook.